-Position Description Format typescript and graphic elements using computer software to produce publication-ready material.
+Occupation Description Format typescript and graphic elements using computer software to produce publication-ready material.

-Life As a Desktop Publisher
+Daily Life Of a Desktop Publisher

 - Select number of colors and determine color separations.

 - Convert various types of files for printing or for the Internet, using computer software.